 Technoquest – For this fall program, we teach engineering activities to Girl Scout Troops around Durham.
 It is always a great experience and a lot of fun to hang around the kids in past years.

-FEMMES Capstone Event – Every year, we participate in FEMMES Day, where we do math and science activities with 4th-6th grade girls.
+FEMMES Capstone Event – In the past, we have participated in FEMMES Day, where we do math and science activities with 4th-6th grade girls.
 In the past, we have hosted two sessions: Physics Fun (center of mass demos/activities) and Colorful Bandana/Chemical Chromatography session.

 Habitat for Humanity Build – A great way to give back to our community, and see civil engineering in action, Habitat builds are a great way to build team strength and for section members to bond with each other.